-The plasma industry has experienced strong growth in the 21stcentury, going from just over $5 billion in global sales in 2000 to over $21 billion in 2017 (including recombinant products).
+The plasma industry has experienced strong growth in the 21st century, going from just over $5 billion in global sales in 2000 to over $21 billion in 2017 (excluding recombinant products).
 The growth has mainly been caused by new patients diagnosed and starting therapy with IgG, C1 INH, AAT.
 Even though no new plasma proteins have been introduced in the past ten years, the plasma industry is expected to continue expanding due to higher usage of core plasma proteins such as IgG as well as geographic expansion.
 Some of the current research efforts with plasma-based products are described below.

 New Products Fractionated from Plasma

 After a decades-long hiatus, the industry is on the cusp of introducing new plasma proteins.
 Plasminogen is in late stage development by Kedrion and Prometic, CSL Behring is exploring reconstituted HDL from plasma, and companies seeking to commercialize novel proteins are exploring new business models.
 More than 2,000 proteins exist in plasma, with only 15-20 commercialized, leaving the vast majority of potential proteins unexploited for commercialization.
 It is unlikely that a new protein will supplant IgG as the plasma industry driver, but additional proteins will contribute to the industry’s economic viability and benefit new patients with safe and efficacious plasma therapies, unless superior biotechnology-derived drugs and gene therapy options can be developed.
 Until such time, donor plasma will continue to be needed in growing quantities.

 Other plasma-based products are under investigation for additional diseases or indications, including:

 - IVIG in various neurological diseases (Myasthenia Gravis, Neuropathic Pain, Chronic Fatigue Syndrome, Post-Polio Syndrome, Dermatomyositis, etc.),